Wheel of Fortune video games: Handheld games

 In 1988, Mattel created a Wheel of Fortune game that allowed playing along with the TV show.
 At that time, the show would include encoded data at the beginning of each round, seen as flickering in the TV picture, that the Mattel machine could "download" to receive the puzzle and timing information for when letters were revealed in the puzzle.
 The game allowed players to spin and guess letters in the puzzle, buy vowels, and solve the puzzle.
 If a contestant on the TV show solved the puzzle before a person playing the Mattel machine solved it, the machine would reveal the puzzle and terminate the round.

 In 1990, GameTek created a Wheel of Fortune game for the Game Boy.
 Then in 1997, Tiger Electronics released two adaptations of the show for its Game.com system, which allows players to use the console's touchscreen to select letters.
-Additionally, Majesco Entertainment once planned a Wheel adaptation of its own for the Game Boy Color but that was cancelled.
+Additionally, Majesco once planned a Wheel adaptation of its own for the Game Boy Color but that was cancelled.
 On November 2, 2010, THQ published a Nintendo DS Wheel of Fortune video game developed by Griptonite Games, which allows players to customize and name their player character.

 Additionally, a number of Wheel games have been released for mobile telephones.
 On May 2, 2005, InfoSpace's Atlas Mobile studio created a tournament-style game based on the show as part of its "For Prizes" lineup of games allowing players to win free gift certificates; this game is set to a time limit of five minutes and requires players to complete the regular rounds in five turns or less apiece.
 Subsequent mobile phone incarnations of the show were released by Sony Pictures Mobile in 2006, 2008, 2010, and 2012.